pawelwiejkut/bw_trfn_pocketknife/README.md

-# BW Transfomation Framework :bar_chart:
+# BW Transfomation Pocketknife :bar_chart:

-Framework for modern transformation handle, now you dont have to edit all of them and add class inside.
+Software for modern transformation handle, now you dont have to edit all of them and add class inside.

 ## How it works?